riyadomf/flippit/Readme.md

 **Limitation:** This approach was rigid and could not capture the complex, non-linear relationships in the market.
 The keyword analysis was basic and missed significant nuance in the property descriptions.

-Excellent.
-You have perfectly summarized the "why" behind your V2 model.
-Now, let's weave that reasoning into a polished, professional narrative that you can include in your project's README file.

-This explanation is crafted to demonstrate your thought process, showing that you didn't just *use* a model, but you *engineered* a solution based on a deep understanding of the problem and the data.

----

 ### **V2: Machine Learning for Accurate Resale Price Prediction**

-To move beyond the limitations of initial rule-based system, the V1 heuristic for calculating resale price was replaced with a predictive machine learning model.
+I replaced the V1 heuristic for calculating resale price with a predictive machine learning model.
 The goal was to create a model that could learn the complex, non-linear patterns of the Warren real estate market to produce a highly accurate **After-Repair Value (ARV)** prediction.

 #### **Model Selection: Gradient Boosting (XGBoost)**